Electricity North West

 Electricity North West Limited trading as SP Electricity North West is a British electricity distribution network operator, responsible for the administration and maintenance of the network, that distributes electricity to much of North West England.

 In 2023 it began a £2 billion five-year investment in the region's network as part of a five-year business plan.
 The plan was approved by the energy regulator, Ofgem.

 Operations

-As the distribution network operator for much of North West England, Electricity North West owns and is responsible for the construction and maintenance of the network that distributes electricity in the region.
+As the distribution network operator for much of North West England, SP Electricity North West owns and is responsible for the construction and maintenance of the network that distributes electricity in the region.
 This includes the inspection and maintenance of assets which include 8000 miles (13,000 km) of overhead lines, 27,000 miles (43,000 km) of underground cables, and 38,000 transformers.
 Its area of operation excludes Merseyside and parts of Cheshire which are the domain of another Iberdrola company, SP Energy Networks.